 Net Change in Fat Stores = Fat Stored – Fat Burned

-I’d note that the same nutrient balance holds for protein, carbohydrates and alcohol (which I’m not going to talk about today).
+The same nutrient balance concept holds for protein, carbohydrate and alcohol (which I will not discuss today).
 That is, the net effect on bodily stores, whether protein or carbohydrate stores in the body increases, decreases or stays the same comes down to the balance of protein/carb stored vs. protein or carbs/burned.

 So at a fundamental level, fat gain occurs when fat storage exceeds fat burning (technically oxidation).
 And fat loss occurs when fat oxidation exceeds fat storage.
-I’d note that both processes take place in some amounts throughout the day, controlled by a host of processes I’m not going to talk about.
+Please realize that both processes take place in some amounts throughout the day, controlled by a host of processes I’m not going to talk about.
 Just recognize that what happens over time in terms of your fat stores comes down to the relationship between those two processes: fat storage – fat oxidation.

 So what determines fat oxidation and fat storage rates?

-- Carbs are rarely converted to fat and stored as such
+- Carbs are rarely converted to fat and stored as such.

-- When you eat more carbs you burn more carbs and less fat; eat less carbs and you burn less carbs and more fat
+- When you eat more carbs you burn more carbs and less fat.
+Eat less carbs and you burn less carbs and more fat.

-- Protein is basically never going to be converted to fat and stored as such
+- Protein is basically never going to be converted to fat and stored as such.

-- When you eat more protein, you burn more protein (and by extension, less carbs and less fat); eat less protein and you burn less protein (and by extension, more carbs and more fat)
+- When you eat more protein, you burn more protein (and by extension, less carbs and less fat).
+Eat less protein and you burn less protein (and by extension, more carbs and more fat).